FilipQni/TheHangman/readme.md

 # The Hangman
 This is a simple game The Hangman.
-The goal is to guess a randomly picked capital with, by guessing a single letters or a whole word.
+The goal is to guess a randomly picked capital, by guessing a single letters or a whole word.
 Top 10 fastest games are saved in ranking.

 ## Task in C# for Motorola Academy Team